williamlagos/portfolio-generation/README.md

 ## Next Steps

-What I would like to improve if there were more time certainly would be the test coverage and add a more professional data provider, e.g. a MongoDB one, that could be integrated with Prisma later with not that much effort.
+What I would like to improve if there were more time certainly would be the test coverage, better error handling and add a more professional data provider, e.g. a MongoDB one, that could be integrated with Prisma later with not that much effort.
 Regarding to appearance, if I had more time, I would try to align better the grid with the description different sizes on each item, and would put a placeholder in the center of the application - whenever the list was empty, and last but not least, I would add more responsiveness to the submit button by inserting the loading state.
+Looking retrospectively, I could have put a better enforcement into the codestyle, like having a prettier and a more active eslint configurations.